FakeSloth/buma/docs/setup.md

 Bower
 -----

 We will used bower to manage frontend dependencies like bootstrap.
+To install bower, we used `npm install bower -g`.

 First, we used `bower init` to generate a `bower.json` file.
 This is similar to the `package.json` where it contains the dependencies' name and it's version.
 Then, we created a file called `.bowerrc`.
 The `.bowerrc` is to specify where we want the dependencies installed.
 In this case, we want it installed in the `public` folder.
 Bower creates a folder called `bower_compontents` that